green-coding-solutions/website/content/blog/tdp-and-acp.md

 It is unclear if the definition really changed or just the wording is a bit different due to a different author / department.

+## Comparing TDPs and summary

 However for both cases we can conclude that the TDP should be a proper indicator of an **average** maximal consumption over a longer period of time.
 Spikes in power consumption for short durations can however be way higher.

+Also TCase must be taken into account.
+This value is typically not given for AMD.
+For Intel CPUs this concludes that your CPU might consume more when you are below TCase and less when above.

+The issue outlined in the whitepaper though is that a TDP can not really used for a comparison between different processor models.
+The range of uncertainty where the real power consumption will lie in the end is so big that easily a scenario like in the White Paper can happen, where one CPU has a lower TDP than the other, but still shows higher average power consumption.

+What however has not been not been done in the White Paper is that the comparison does not take the different architecture, base frequency and core counts into account.

+Our [XGBoost model](https://github.com/green-coding-berlin/spec-power-model) for instance respects this and the estimations here look a bit different:

+- **AMD Opteron (TDP 95W), 2.2 GHz, 2 chips, 12 cores/chip, 16GB RAM**
+- System Peak Power estimated: 241 W
+- System Idle Power: 93 W

+- **Intel Xeon X5675 (TDP 115W), 3.7 GHz, 2 chips, 6 cores/chip, 16GB RAM**
+- System Peak Power estimated: 257 W
+- System Idle Power: 46 W

+As said before the overestimated peak power for the Intel is due to the tuning settings on Turbo Boost, which is not reflected in the Training data always.

 ## Community call